Small and low-maintenance garden care

 Limited bed space means that overcrowded or poorly timed pruning is visible immediately and recovery takes a full season.

 We understand these conditions because we work in them every week.
-For gardens with particular aspect challenges, see our advice on north-facing gardens, shady gardens and west-facing gardens.
+For gardens with particular aspect challenges, see our advice on north-facing gardens, east-facing gardens and west-facing gardens.

 What we do on each visit